 -In a separate bowl, beat the eggs well.

--Once the milk mixture begins to “steam” but not boil, remove a cup of the hot milk mixture and slowly stream in into the beaten eggs while mixing continuously until you have added about half of the ice cream base to the eggs.
-This is called tempering the eggs and ensures you wont have scrambled eggs in your ice cream.
+-Once the milk mixture begins to “steam” but not boil, remove a cup of the hot milk mixture and slowly stream it into the beaten eggs while mixing continuously until you have added about half of the ice cream base to the eggs.
+This is called tempering the eggs and ensures you won’t have scrambled eggs in your ice cream.

 -Add the tempered egg mixture to the pot and cook on medium low heat for about five minutes.
 Remove from heat and pour into a large container.